What1s1ove/bs-content-challenge/js-and-everyday-data-structures/js-and-everyday-data-structures.md

 Moreover, `enum` is [always a reserved word](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Lexical_grammar#future_reserved_keywords) in JavaScript, which means that maybe someday we will have a construct that the language itself will offer us.

 Also, none of the programs that compress the JS code cannot compress TS `enum`s.
-Which cannot be said about the objects that pure Java script offers us.
+The same cannot be said about the objects that pure JavaScript offers us.

 ## Enum TC39 proposals